Click here to learn about the latest updates.

 The monetary amount shown on expense blocks always represents the direct cost ($1000 in the example above).
 Automatic indirect costs are represented by a checkerboard pattern above the block.
 The total cost (direct + indirect) is deducted from funding source balances.

-For example, consider a supply row with a yearly expense of $50,000 paid from a funding source with a starting balance of $100,000 and indirect rate of 50%.
-This means indirect costs are $50,000 × 50% = $25,000, so the total is $50,000 + $25,000 = $75,000.
+Indirect costs are $50,000 × 50% = $25,000, so the total is $50,000 + $25,000 = $75,000.
 Therefore, since the starting balance was $100,000, the balance after a year will be $100,000 - $75,000 = $25,000.

 What if you want more flexibility with indirect rates, or numbers and percentages in general?
 That’s where Definitions come in.